vladislavkivaev/football-betting-market-analysis/README.md

-# Football Betting Integrity Scanner
+# Football Betting Integrity Monitor

 A data pipeline and machine learning project to detect anomalies in football betting odds across European leagues — built to identify patterns consistent with match manipulation.